-We’ve just updated the Weekly Performance Assessment to feature more in-depth analysis and new visual representations of several recovery, strain and sleep metrics (starting February 15, make sure your WHOOP app is up to date with the latest version).
+We’ve recently updated the Weekly Performance Assessment to feature more in-depth analysis and new visual representations of several recovery, strain and sleep metrics.

 Each Monday, all WHOOP members receive a customized Weekly Performance Assessment in their app that can be found by clicking on the coaching section of the navigation bar at the bottom of the screen (Note to new members: You won’t get your first report until you’ve logged at least 14 total recoveries).

 The all-new WPA still features familiar graphics comparing the balance between your daily strain and recovery, as well as your sleep consistency and sleep performance:

 Your WPA now displays a detailed breakdown of your strain for the previous week, including a comparison of average day strain, total activities and duration vs. your 3-week average for each:

 It also shows the average strain for each type of activity you logged in the past week, again comparing those to your 3-week averages:

 The new WPA provides you with a comprehensive look at your sleep as well.
 It shares your average sleep performance, hours of sleep, time in bed and sleep need for the week, also comparing them to your recent averages: